 Walt Disney World tickets can be purchased in the lobby and complimentary transportation is right outside the lobby.
 The bus picks up every 30 minutes.

-The kids loved the integrated splash pads, carousel and mini train.
-Even the boat transportation across the Lake Buena Vista gets the kids excited.
+The kids loved the integrated splash pads, Marketplace carousel and Marketplace train express.
+Even the complimentary boat transportation across the Lake Buena Vista gets the kids excited.

 Know before you go: